Best Options Trading Platforms/Brokers Compared & Reviewed

 So, if you are a beginner options trader and looking for a platform, make sure you have significant experience in trading and investing.
 And most importantly, make sure your broker understands that you are a beginner to options trading.

-Many options brokers can provide advice on strategy and execution (although not on what to buy or sell).
+Many options trading brokers can provide advice on strategy and execution (although not on what to buy or sell).
 Options brokers also understand the market well, so don’t be afraid to trade over the phone to make sure that you explain exactly what you want to do.

 For beginners, it may be more appropriate to trade options where you are limited to buying equity options and have your risk limited to the premium you pay for an option.